First Sumatran expedition: Battle

 Potomac reached Kuala Batu on 5 February 1832.
 Here Downes met Po Adam who advised him that the local uleëbalang would in no way be partial toward paying compensation for the attack on Friendship.
 Commodore Downes then decided to disguise his ship as a Danish merchantman in order to keep the element of surprise in his favor.
 The disguise worked so well that when a party of Malays boarded Potomac attempting to sell a cargo of pepper they were, much to their surprise, detained so as not to alert Kuala Batu of the real identity of Potomac.
 Downes then sent a reconnaissance party to scout out the defenses of the port, but this was repulsed by the Malays.
 In addition to the three proas in the harbor, at least five forts were found to be guarding the town with the majority of them near the coastline.

 Downes ordered a detachment of 282 marines and bluejackets into the ship's boats, some of which had been equipped with a few of Potomac's lighter cannon.
 It was from these boats that the sailors and marines of Potomac burnt the Malay vessels in Kuala Batu's harbor and assaulted the town's forts while support from the guns of Potomac herself were used to suppress the fire coming from the Malay forts.
 The later-day muskets the Americans used were far superior to the outdated matchlock weapons of the Malays, but the natives fought fiercely and the fighting devolved into hand-to-hand combat in which one of the uleëbalang commanding the forts was killed along with about 150 other warriors.
 Only two Americans died during the attack and another eleven sailors and marines suffered injuries.

 After the coastal forts fell, the remaining Malays fled toward the rear of the town where another fort lay, but instead of engaging the last remaining fort the Americans attacked the town itself.
-Large scale looting and pillaging occurred with a range of plunder being looted from the town as well as many civilians slain.
+Large scale looting and pillaging occurred with a range of plunder being looted from the town as well as many civilians being massacred by U.S. troops.
 Downes later ordered his men to return to the ship and bombarded the fifth fort as well as the town until its surviving leaders agreed to surrender, killing another 300 natives in the process.